lextm/jekyll-theme-chirpy/_posts/2006-10-16-hardquery-report-release-2-takes-place-of-update-1.md

 ---
 (CSDN Oct 16, 2006)

 Since no serious bugs are found lately, it will be wield to release an update version when there is nothing to update.
-In fact, recently I’ve added a lot of new features and made important changes in LeXDK.
+In fact, recently I've added a lot of new features and made important changes in LeXDK.
 A Release 2 version of HardQuery may sound better.
 <!--more-->

 New features are listed in previous threads, so now, I am focusing on PropertyService unit, a Registry pattern implementation.